svlentink/myhugoblogs/blog.lent.ink/content/post/buy-new-phone-laptop.md

   - No 4k; shortens battery life
 - dark screen bezel and keyboard area (my Elitebook had a silver like finish, forcing me into dark areas)

+#### Update medio 2022

+- For a laptop I now want a **matte** touch screen, because it happened to me once that on the spot I was really helped by someone signing a document on my screen with his finger.
+- 8GB ram for my chromebook, since I need to use AzureVirtualDesktop or Citrix clients for work
+- keyboard backlight

 ## My (current) devices